JGornas/EmployeesDB/README.md

-# Employees_DB
+# EmployeesDB

-Employees_DB is a command line application for the management of employees database.
+EmployeesDB is a command line application for the management of employees database.

 Uses:
 Python 3.6,